 Public Information Officers must establish working relationships with media outlets, both traditional and emerging, well in advance of emergencies.
 These relationships can be key during an emergency situation, when the success of communication efforts can depend on the first hour after an incident.
 Through connections with media outlets, Public Information Officers can plan for how to communicate during an emergency situation, including how to craft key messages.
-This coordination should include period meetings with news managers to discuss processes and frameworks such as the JIS and JIC, and to schedule period trainings with media outlets with an after-hours contact list, and review and update their contact information at least every six months.
+This coordination should include period meetings with news managers to discuss processes and frameworks such as the JIS and JIC, and to schedule period trainings with media staff on JIS/JIC operations and procedures.
+Public Information Officers should also provide media outlets with an after-hours contact list, and review and update their contact information at least every six months.